 Banking customers are discerning and aware.
 Customer loyalty systems and rewards programs that aren’t consistent will soon be dismissed.
 It’s a big mistake to offer a 100-point incentive for an action one time, then offer half the incentive a few months later.
 Be consistent, and constantly improve and expand.

 How Perx Drives Bank and Fintech Brand Loyalty Marketing Via Experiences

-The Perx Lifestyle Marketing Platform (LMP) transforms how banks and fintechs engage with their customers, and helps you instantly, constantly and consistently provide gratification through personalized experiences and rewards.
+The Perx Loyalty and Engagement Platform (LMP) transforms how banks and fintechs engage with their customers, and helps you instantly, constantly and consistently provide gratification through personalized experiences and rewards.

 With this platform, you can maintain customer engagement marketing as you scale, bringing in new business and retaining high-value customers while driving revenue-generating actions.
 It allows you to: